mayaanne/foundations/week-1/git-version-control-primer.md

 Follow the time box suggestions.
 This is a primer only and there is a deep dive challenge next to start applying this knowledge.
 Let the learning competencies be your guide.

+## Description

+Version control enables Web Developers to collaborate without over writing each others work, and provides an entire history of changes.

+__The most widely used Version Control Software is called Git__

+Git doesn't require any remote servers for its operation (it can simply be installed on your computer), but for easy access and collaboration, web developers use GitHub (the largest code host on the planet) for storing and sharing code.

+__GitHub is a company that provides file hosting online.__

+With over 10 million users, GitHub has become a social network for web developers - much like facebook or twitter.
+You build a profile, upload projects to share and connect with other users by following their accounts.
+And while many users store programs and code projects, there’s nothing preventing you from keeping text documents or other file types in your project folders to show off.

+__So to conclude, Git is a (software) tool that you download and GitHub is a service that you sign up to.__

+Almost all of your learning material will use Git, and almost all of it will be distributed via GitHub.

 ## Watch
 [What is Git and GitHub](https://www.youtube.com/watch?v=uUuTYDg9XoI)

 ## Explore
 Explore what is Version Control?
 What is Git?
 What is GitHub?

 Have a look around the internet.
 What do you seek to understand?
 Are you able to answer the learning competencies at the top of the page?
 Take notes.
 Keep within the time frame.
 Still looking for answers?
-Read our resource [below](Git Resource)
+Try the resource [below](##Git Resource)

 ## Reflect
 On a txt document, record your reflections.
 You'll use these reflections.
 You'll transfer these reflections to a git file in the next challenge.